 Why should you switch to Websand from Mailchimp?

-Before we start, we are not about to slag anyone off.
+Before we start, we are not about to mud sling.
 It’s not classy, and it’s not helpful.
 Instead, we humbly suggest you consider alternatives when choosing an email marketing provider.

 And email marketing is not dead as some would have you believe.
 Email is still the primary channel for lead generation for 89% of marketers.